scibel/sample-bot-messenger/README.md

 This is an example of a Facebook Messenger bot in node.js.
 It always answers `Hello World`.
 Its primary use is to test message logging with the Botmeter analytics tool.

-## How to set up the app environment
+## How to set up the bot's environment
 In the command line execute the following commands:
 ```
 git clone https://github.com/Botfuel/sample-bot-messenger.git